cominvent/pf4j-update/README.md

 ```

 UpdateManager can work with multiple repositories (local and remote).
-All repositories are either defined in a `repositories.json` file or
+All repositories are either defined in a `repositories.json` file,
-provided in UpdateManager's constructor.
+provided in UpdateManager's constructor, or added with `addRepository().

 Below I defined two repository: localhost and folder.
 ```json